 Nevertheless, bottom-up approaches activate different actors and are an effective tool for analyzing the status quo within a city or community.
 They are a starting ground for creating a shared vision and setting up an effective strategy that is based on collective intelligence.

 Thus, as with most strategic options, the truth lies somewhere in the middle.
 To successfully develop and implement a smart city strategy, actors need a common and shared vision that is backed by the city government (mayor/council).
 The strategy itself can consist of a mixture of bottom-up and top-down initiatives and projects – to ensure activation, participation, and inclusion next to reaching government-related/departmental goals or creating some “lighthouses”.

 While the overarching vision is needed at some point in the process of becoming smart, this does not necessarily mean that it is the first thing that needs to be developed.
 Upon analyzing the status quo, a lot of communities are surprised by the huge number of actors, initiatives, and solutions that already exist.
 A sound analysis is the foundation for developing an overarching strategy that connects all the existing dots, uniting the actors to follow a shared vision and to work on “blind spots” or gaps that have not yet been addressed.

 Explore the range of solutions that smart cities are implementing as part of their strategic approach.
-Get FREE access to more than 440 SOLUTIONS that have been implemented successfully in over 360 cities around the world.
-Subscribe to THE SMART CITY SOLUTIONS DATABASE!
+Get FREE access to hundreds of smart solutions that have been implemented successfully in over 900 cities and communities around the world.
+Join bee smart city and register for THE SMART CITY SOLUTION DATABASE!